-- An eyewitness to a crime is quite confident that his memory of the crime is correct.
-In evaluating the eyewitness's testimony, the jury should note that Välj ett alternativ: - eyewitness memories are incorrect as often as they are correct. - eyewitnesses tend to assert that they are confident only when their memories are reasonably accurate overall. - memory for the generalities of an event is highly correlated with confidence, but memory for detail is unrelated to confidence. - memory confidence is sometimes a poor indicator of memory accuracy.
+33 An eyewitness to a crime is quite confident that his memory of the crime is correct.
+In evaluating the eyewitness's testimony, the jury should note that Välj ett alternativ:

+memory for the generalities of an event is highly correlated with confidence, but memory for detail is unrelated to confidence.

+• memory confidence is sometimes a poor indicator of memory accuracy.